LaurentRDC/dissertation/content/snse.md

 $$
 The Seebeck coefficient is largely determined by the value of the reduced chemical potential, and thus is mostly sensitive to doping [@Hicks1993a].

-### Electrical conductivity
+### Electronic transport

 The thermoelectric figure-of-merit (@eq:snse-zt) is directly proportional to the DC electrical conductivity $\sigma$.
+For a given material, the conductivity can be improved via charge-carrier doping[@Rowe1995;@Bennett2017], which is also known to negatively affect the Seebeck coefficient [@Sootsman2009;@Ikeda2010;@Fiorentini2016].
+Therefore, the improvement of the term $S^2 \sigma$ via charge-carrier doping reaches a maximum at some optimum carrier concentration[@Bennett2017], which limits the overall potential for thermoelectric performance gains.

-However, increasing the electrical conductivity of any material also necessarily increases the electronic contribution of the thermal conductivity.
+There is another complication related to targeted improvements in DC conductivity.
+Increasing the electrical conductivity of any material also necessarily increases the electronic contribution of the thermal conductivity.
 In fact, the electronic contribution to the thermal conductivity is directly proportional to the DC electrical conductivity, a phenomenon known as the *Wiedemann-Franz* law [@Franz1853].

+### Dimensionality-reduction

+On the more practical, device-driven side of things, the thermoelectric figure-of-merit can be dramatically improved via nanostructuring.
+In two seminal papers, Hicks and Dresselhaus [@Hicks1993a;@Hicks1993b] described the desireable effects of dimensionality reduction (nanosheets and quantum wires) on the both $S^2 \sigma$ and $\kappa_l$.
+With respect to electronic transport, quantum confinement pseudo-discretizes the electronic density-of-states[@Heremans2013]; with the appropriate doping, the power factor[^powerfactor] $S^2 \sigma$ can be dramatically improved[@Hicks1996].
+Nanostructuring also reduces the lattice thermal conductivity.
+The reduction in phonon mean-free-path at interfaces is appreciable[@Kapitza1941;@Rowe1974], and this is no different in nanostructured devices[@Joshi2008].

+However, the maximum performance of nanostructured thermoelectrics -- while enhanced -- is still limited by the intrinsic thermoelectric performance of the underlying bulk material.

-### Thermal conductivity
+### Lattice thermal conductivity

-TODO: this

-#### Dimensionality reduction

-In two seminal papers, Hicks and Dresselhaus [@Hicks1993a;@Hicks1993b] described the effects of dimensionality reduction on the thermoelectric figure of merit.

-Due to the Wiedemann-Franz law, ...
+The last major thermoelectric tuning parameter is the lattice thermal conductivity, which has been historically considered independent from electronic structure changes.
+The canonical way to alter the lattice heat transport properties from a given compound is to introduce defects via solid solutions[@Wang2013].

+Which bulk compounds should be used as a starting point for further performance improvements?
+From the point-of-view of low lattice thermal conductivity, the ideal material has been called a *phonon glass/electron crystal* (PGEC) [@Rowe1995PGEC].
+The prototypical PGEC is a low-symmetry material with heavy atoms that are somewhat free to vibrate, resulting in an intrisically-low thermal conductivity (phonon glass), but with high-enough electron mobility (electron crystal).
+Well-known PGEC materials include Bi$_2$Se$_3$[@Hicks1993a](also a topological insulator [@Sobota2012]), PbTe[@Harman1996], and more recently SnSe[@Zhao2014].

+[^powerfactor]: The term power factor is an unfortunate misnomer, as it does not relate to energy flow over time.
+It is used here for historical coherence.

 ## Tin selenide